CSHS-CWRA/RavenPy/docs/usage.rst

 Configuring emulators
 ---------------------
 Ravenpy comes packaged with pre-configured emulators, that is, Raven model configurations that can be modified on the fly.
 These emulators are made out of symbolic expressions, connecting model parameters to properties and coefficients.
-For example, the code below creates a model configuration for emulated model GR4JCN using the parameters given, as well as a `Gauge` configuration inferred b inspecting the `meteo.nc` file.
+For example, the code below creates a model configuration for emulated model GR4JCN using the parameters given, as well as a `Gauge` configuration inferred by inspecting the `meteo.nc` file.

 .. code-block:: python